MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-static-address-pools.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article describes how to set up static IP address pool for logical and VM networks in the System Center 2016 - Virtual Machine Manager (VMM) networking fabric.
+This article describes how to set up static IP address pools for logical and VM networks in the System Center 2016 - Virtual Machine Manager (VMM) networking fabric.

 ## Before you start